sandeeprenjith/dotfiles/README.md

 To apply the TMUX configuration,

-	- Clone the git
+*  Clone the git repo
-	- Copy the file tmux.conf to your home directory as .tmux.conf
+*  Copy the file tmux.conf to your home directory as .tmux.conf

 ```
 ╭sandeep@dockerhost ~